w00kie-n00kie/TheWinchester/README.md

 New Avoid Bloodmoon Injection allows players to temporarily avoid bloodmoons.
 Easy to craft and use the injection gives players a 20min buff that masks them from bloodmoons.

+Vehicles now have cruise control.
+Pressing Q will put them into cruise control and move forward without having to keep the W key pressed

+Wookies need lots of stuff and hence have bigger storage!

-Next Bloodmoon day now shows on the compass next to Day/Time
+The next Bloodmoon day is shown on the compass next to the normal Day and Time (no more needing fingers and toes to work out when the next bloodmoon is!).

 # History
 A lot of the mods started life when i was working on the JaxTeller718 Ravenhearst mod.
 These have been converted and extended to work with A20.
 New modules have been added and i  add more as time goes on.